Code-Screen/candidates/docs/handling-solution-invalid-error.md

 ```
 <br>

 That's it; you're all set!
-You will now be able to submit your solution by clicking the `Complete task` link.
+You will now be able to submit your solution by clicking the `Submit Solution` link again.